Alienmaster/PyEtherpadLite/README.md

 # 4 More details

 See the `src/py_etherpad/__init__.py` file for further details on the methods and parameters available for the API.
-Nearly all calls from the [official API](https://etherpad.org/doc/v1.8.16/]) work as in the official documentation described. (expect sendText, appendText and setHTML for Text > 8KB)
+Nearly all calls from the [official API](https://etherpad.org/doc/v2.1.1/]) work as in the official documentation described.

 # 5 Test coverage